pywirrarika/naki/README.md

 ## Contact

 This effort can be completed only with the cooperation of all visitors.
-If you know about some work in this field, please let me know and push to this repositoy or send an email to mmager [at] thuring.iimas.unam.mx or visit my personal [web page](http://code.kiutz.com).
+If you know about some work in this field, please let me know and push to this repositoy or send an email to mmager [at] turing.iimas.unam.mx or visit my personal [web page](http://code.kiutz.com).

 ## How to cite